stucco/rt/README.md

 }
 ```

-Scala uses type inference, but you need to specify the return type of recursive functions:
+Scala uses type inference, but you need to specify the return type of recursive functions. **You should specify the return type for all public methods.**
 ```scala
 def factorial(x: Int): Int = {
   if (x <= 0) 1 else x * factorial(x - 1)